Tips to Prevent stomach ulcers

 Ulcer treatment

-Having a stomach ulcer means the treatment will largely depend on whether the cause is H. Pylori infection or non- steroidal anti- inflammatory drugs.
-For stomach ulcer relief, a course of antibiotic medicines will be recommended, if it is caused by H. Pylori infection.
+A stomach ulcer means the treatment largely depends on whether the cause is H. Pylori infection or non-steroidal anti-inflammatory drugs.
+A course of antibiotic medicines will be recommended for stomach ulcer relief if it is caused by H. Pylori infection.
 This is called eradication therapy, as it tends to kill bacteria.
-On the other hand, if the ulcer is caused by NSAID’s and there is no H. Pylori infection, then a month or two courses of proton pump inhibitors will be given.
-And finally, when the stomach ulcer is caused by a combination of both, then two month course of PPIs and antibiotic medications is given.
+On the other hand, if NSAIDs cause the ulcer and there is no H. Pylori infection, then a month or two courses of proton pump inhibitors will be given.
+Finally, when a combination of both causes the stomach ulcer, a two-month course of PPIs and antibiotic medications are given.

-• Eradication therapy- In this therapy, the combination of two or three antibiotics and Proton pump inhibitor is given at the same time.
-The ulcer medicines or antibiotics used for eradication therapy are: Amoxicillin, Clarithromycin, Metronidazole.
+• Eradication therapy –In this therapy, the combination of two or three antibiotics and a Proton pump inhibitor is given at the same time.
+The ulcer medicines or antibiotics used for eradication therapy are Amoxicillin, Clarithromycin, and Metronidazole.

-• Proton pump inhibitors- Proton pump inhibitors works and blocks the actions of proteins known as proton pumps that are largely responsible for producing stomach acid.
-If the amount of stomach acid is reduced, then it will prevent any further damage to the ulcer and it will heal naturally.
-The two common PPI’s used for ulcer relief are: Lansoprazole and Omeprazole.
+• Proton pump inhibitors –Proton pump inhibitors work and block the actions of proteins known as proton pumps that are largely responsible for producing stomach acid.
+If the amount of stomach acid is reduced, it will prevent further damage to the ulcer and heal naturally.
+The two common PPIs used for ulcer relief are Lansoprazole and Omeprazole.

-• H2- receptor antagonists- These work by blocking the actions of a protein named histamine that is responsible to stimulate the production of acid.
-For treating stomach ulcers, Ranitidine is a commonly used H2-receptor antagonist.
+• H2- receptor antagonists –These work by blocking the actions of a protein named histamine responsible for stimulating acid production.
+Ranitidine is a commonly used H2-receptor antagonist for treating stomach ulcers.

-• Antacids and alginates- It is very much recommended to consult your general physician before starting any ulcer medication.
-There are several additional ulcer medicines that may help you to relieve from the symptoms.
-One can have antacids that may help to neutralize stomach acid on the short term basis.
-Then is alginates which tend to produce a protective coating on the lining of the stomach.
-Antacids are usually preferred when one experience symptoms, whereas alginates can be taken after your meals.
-But remember not to take these medicines, within an hour of taking PPI’s or ranitidine as this may block its effects.
+• Antacids and alginates –It is very much recommended that you consult your general physician before starting any ulcer medication.
+There are several additional ulcer medicines that may help you to relieve the symptoms.
+One can have antacids that may help to neutralize stomach acid on a short-term basis.
+Then is alginates, which tend to produce a protective coating on the stomach lining.
+Antacids are usually preferred when one experiences symptoms, whereas alginates can be taken after meals.
+But remember not to take these medicines within an hour of taking PPIs or ranitidine as this may block its effects.

-Apart from taking medicines for ulcer, one could even try some natural home remedies which will be an alternative way to relieve symptoms.
+Apart from taking medicines for ulcers, one could even try some natural home remedies, which will be an alternative way of stomach ulcer prevention.

-• Bananas- Bananas is the most effective remedy for stomach ulcers.
-There are sitoindosides present in unripe and dried bananas which increase mucus in the digestive tract and further provide a strong protective coating that helps to prevent and heal ulcers.
-Unripe bananas can also promote growth of cells in the intestinal tract.
-And not to forget they also contain water soluble polysaccharides, the compound that is found in the anti ulcer prescription drug named Sucralfate.
-For treating ulcers you need to make banana powder, simply peel the fruit and cut it into slices.
-Keep it under the sun or a food dehydrator and let it dry slowly.
+• Bananas –Bananas are the most effective remedy for stomach ulcers.
+Sitoindosides in unripe and dried bananas increase mucus in the digestive tract and provide a strong protective coating that helps prevent and heal ulcers.
+Unripe bananas can also promote the growth of cells in the intestinal tract.
+They also contain water-soluble polysaccharides, the compound found in the anti-ulcer prescription drug Sucralfate.
+You need to make banana powder, peel the fruit, and cut it into slices to treat ulcers.
+Keep it under the sun, or use a food dehydrator to let it dry slowly.
 After it dries, grind it into fine powder and try to mix 2 tablespoons of powder with a single tablespoon of honey.
-Finally have the mixture for three times a day; mid morning, mid afternoon and during bedtime.
+Finally, have the mixture three times a day: mid-morning, mid-afternoon, and bedtime.

-• Honey- Honey helps to treat ulcer in two ways.
-Firstly, the glucose oxidase an enzyme present in the body produces hydrogen peroxide that kills harmful bacteria which contributes to the development of ulcers.
-In fact, there are certain varieties of honey, which proves to be more effective than others in healing and treating ulcer.
+• Honey –Honey helps to treat ulcers in two ways.
+Firstly, the glucose oxidase enzyme in the body produces hydrogen peroxide that kills harmful bacteria and contributes to the development of ulcers.
+Certain honey varieties are more effective than others in healing and treating ulcers.

 Also read: Make yourself Healthy with a Vegan diet

-For ulcer relief, here are some more tips which can be followed.
+For ulcer relief or stomach ulcer prevention, here are some more tips that can be followed.

-• Eat healthy- Always make sure that you eat a healthy diet full of fruits, vegetables and whole grains.
-Avoiding vitamin rich foods may make it quite difficult for the body to heal ulcer.
+• Eat healthy –Always ensure you eat a healthy diet full of fruits, vegetables, and whole grains.
+Avoiding vitamin-rich foods may make it quite difficult for the body to heal ulcers.

-• Consider some pain relievers- If you rely on pain relievers on a regular basis, then you could try acetaminophen but remember only after doctor’s recommendation.
+• Consider some pain relievers –If you rely on pain relievers regularly, then you could try acetaminophen if your doctor recommends it.

-• Watch your stress- Being stressed out may worsen signs and symptoms of stomach ulcer.
-So make sure that you don’t feel much stressed in life as it could create a problem on health.
+• Watch your stress –Being stressed out may worsen the signs and symptoms of stomach ulcer.
+So make sure you don’t feel much stressed in life as it could create a problem for your health.

-• Avoid smoking- Smoking a cigarette could largely interfere with the protective stomach lining and may also increase stomach acid.
-So for better health, on should avoid smoking.
+• Avoid smoking –Smoking a cigarette could largely interfere with the protective stomach lining and may also increase stomach acid.
+So, for better health, one should avoid smoking.

 Also read: 7 Healthy Food Swaps